solana-foundation/solana-improvement-documents/proposals/0059-add-transaction-receipt-attestation-to-gossip.md

 ## Summary

-This SIMD introduces a new variant in the CrdsData enum called TransactionReceiptAttestation.
+This SIMD introduces a new variant in the CrdsData enum called ReceitRoot.
 It uses the new receipt tree commitment scheme introduced in [SIMD-0058](https://github.com/firedancer-io/solana-improvement-documents/blob/ripatel/transaction-receipts/proposals/0058-transaction-receipts.md?plain=1)

 ## Motivation